pkimetal/pkimetal/README.md

 - Development: https://dev.pkimet.al/

 These public instances are provided as-is, on a best effort basis.
 They are NOT RECOMMENDED for production usage by CAs, because (due to Ballot SC-75) they may be seen as Delegated Third Parties.
 Your own deployment of the [Docker container](#docker-containers) for the latest Stable release is the appropriate way to deploy pkimetal in a production CA environment.

+## Known users/integrations

+Here are some projects/CAs that are known to use or integrate with pkimetal:

+- [Sectigo (coming soon)](https://sectigo.com/), [crt.sh (coming soon)](https://crt.sh/), and the two [Public instances](#public-instances) listed above

+Please submit a pull request to update README.md if you are aware of another CA/project that uses or integrates with pkimetal.

 ## About this project